Ms Laura Brown

 Research Degree Student

-I have been at the school since 2013.
-I completed the MSc in Reproductive & Sexual Health Research, graduating in 2014 and went straight into my PhD.
+I completed the MSc in Reproductive & Sexual Health Research at the school, graduating in 2014 and went straight into my PhD.
 My first degree is in Biological Anthropology (University of Kent, 2009).

 I have a passion for promoting reproductive and sexual health.
-I have previously volunteered with the Family Planning Association and Brook and have worked for THT.
+I have previously volunteered with the Family Planning Association, Brook and La Leche League and have provided outreach services for THT.
 I currently provide HIV testing in community settings with Spectra.

-I recently completed an internship as an ESRC Research Fellow at Public Health England with the Behavioural Insights Team.
-I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
+Up until recently I was working as a Behavioural Insights Advisor at Public Health England, where I was involved with the design, implementation and analysis of behavioural randomised controlled trials.
 My main projects related to HIV and public food environments.
+The post came out of the ESRC Policy Internship scheme, which I highly recommend.

 I have provided group tuition in Basic Epidemiology (Epi) and Statistics for Epidemiology & Population Health (STEPH) for MSc students as part of the PASS scheme for the last two years and faciliated some STEPH practicals this year.